 Broccoli is one of the highest protein vegetables and is something you would do well to eat as much as possible.
 It’s such a versatile vegetable, and can be sauteed with garlic, lightly steamed, added to stir-fries, or finely chopped and eaten raw in salads.

 Benefits:- High in fiber and vitamins B6, B1, A, E, potassium, magnesium, zinc, calcium, niacin, omega 3 fatty acids and iron.
 But broccoli’s main superstar qualities come in its powerful anti carcinogenic compounds and nutrients.

-It is a great detoxifyer with fantastic anti aging properties, and has high levels of iron which is great for anemics; can also boosts bone health, eye health and also immunity if eaten often alongside a healthy plant foods diet in general.
+It is a great detoxifyer with fantastic anti aging properties, and has high levels of iron which is great for anemics.
+It can also boosts bone health, eye health, and also immunity if eaten often alongside a healthy plant foods diet in general.

 7. FROZEN PEAS